 When spring arrives we will all naturally feel an increase in the Kapha dosha as it takes its seasonal lead above the other two doshas.
 If you are prone to excess Kapha constitutionally, or just to counteract the natural increase, use aromatherapy as an effective therapy for keeping the cold, wet heavy dosha in check:

 **Use aromatherapy often in kapha reducing massages, which include brisk, stimulating strokes and a Kapha essential oil blend enriched massage oil.

-**Use our Kapha Roll On on your pulse points throughout the day and give yourself short, stimulating massages.
-You can also use Kapha Roll On as a perfume or layer under your body lotions, or it on your wrists throughout the day to wake up and break through a sluggish moment.
+**Use Kapha Roll-On on your pulse points throughout the day and give yourself short, stimulating massages.
+You can also use Kapha Roll-On as a perfume or layer under your body lotions, or it on your wrists throughout the day to wake up and break through a sluggish moment.

 Aromatherapy is a highly pleasing, convenient and effective way to bring Ayurveda into our everyday lives.
 Please check out the Kapha blend product pages for more info on Kapha aromatherapy.